pfichtner/virtualavr/README.md

 - virtualavr.js runs inside a node process, and links nodejs' stdin/stdout to avr8js' virtual serial port
 - [socat](http://www.dest-unreach.org/socat/) creates a virtual serial port on the local machine and links this virtual serial port to nodejs' stdin/stdout.
 That way you get a virtual serial port which is connected to the serial port of the simulator (avr8js)
 - The whole thing is packaged inside a docker image.
 Because so the serial port is inside the docker container only, you have to do volumne mounts (-v /dev:/dev) so that you get access to the "in-docker-device" on the local computer.
+- Virtualavr starts a websocket server you can connect to.
+Using that websocket connection you can control the states of the analog/digital pins as well cou get informed about things hapening on the virtual AVR.

 ![virtualavr.png](docs/images/virtualavr.png)

 # Todos
+- Add support for analog pins!
 - Add support for running simulator withou VIRTUALDEVICE
 - Expose SerialRX/SerialTX events (and have tests for them)
 - Compile local instead of cloud service, using https://arduino.github.io/arduino-cli/0.22/installation/ and https://www.npmjs.com/package/arduino-cli